Josefsosa/chatGPT4/ChatGPT-001.md

 JFS Prompt:
 The internet confused about AGI.
-"People say an AGI can not replace human intelligence or have cohesive conversation about ethics and morality of how AGI can . " The leads me to ask if you AGI's can do Retroduction reasoning "concomitance" as well as deductive reasoning thinking to solve complex problems.
+"People say an AGI can not replace human intelligence or have cohesive conversation about ethics and morality of how AGI can act in socity. " The leads me to ask if you AGI's can do Retroduction reasoning "concomitance" as well as deductive reasoning thinking to solve complex problems.
 Talk to me about this.

 ChatGPT4 Response:
 As an AGI language model, I am capable of performing various forms of reasoning, including deductive, inductive, and abductive reasoning.